InZinc Mining (CVE:IZN) Shares Down 16.7% – Here’s What Happened

-InZinc Mining Ltd. (CVE:IZN – Get Free Report)’s stock price was down 16.7% during trading on Saturday .
+InZinc Mining Ltd. (CVE:IZN – Get Free Report)’s share price was down 16.7% on Saturday .
 The company traded as low as C$0.05 and last traded at C$0.05.
-Approximately 221,108 shares changed hands during mid-day trading, an increase of 48% from the average daily volume of 149,239 shares.
+Approximately 221,108 shares were traded during trading, an increase of 48% from the average daily volume of 149,239 shares.
 The stock had previously closed at C$0.06.

 InZinc Mining Company Profile